philw/desktop-maze/README.md

 # Desktop Maze

 Here are the 3D print files for my desktop maze.
+I've also included the FreeCAD design files.
+A maze can be built on any flat surface.

 There are three different posts; corner, edge and center.
 They fix together with small connectors.